Nahavand: History

 In 642, during the Arab conquest of Iran, a famous battle was fought at Nahavand.
 With heavy losses on both sides, it eventually resulted in a Sasanian defeat, and as such, opened up the doors of the Iranian plateau to the invaders.
 In the early Islamic period, Nahavand flourished as part of the province of Jibal.
 It first functioned as administrative center of the Mah al-Basra ("Media of the Basrans") district.
 Its revenues were reportedly used for the payment of the troops from Basra that were stationed in Nahavand.
 Medieval geographers mention Nahavand as an affluent commercial hub with two Friday mosques.
 When the 10th-century Arab traveller Abu Dulaf travelled through Nahavand, he noted "fine remains of the [ancient] Persians".
 Abu Dulaf also wrote that during the reign of Caliph al-Ma'mun (813–833), a treasure chamber had been found, containing two gold caskets.

 In the course of the subsequent centuries, only few events in Nahavand were recorded.
 The Persian vizier of the Seljuk Empire, Nizam al-Mulk, was assassinated in 1092 near Nahavand.
 According to the historian and geographer Hamdallah Mustawfi, who flourished in the 13th and 14th centuries, Nahavand was a town of medium size surrounded by fertile fields where corn, cotton and fruits were grown.
 Mustawfi added that its inhabitants were mainly Twelver Shia Kurds.

 In 1589, during the Ottoman-Safavid War of 1578–1590, Ottoman general Cığalazade Yusuf Sinan Pasha built a fortress at Nahavand for future campaigns against Safavid Iran.
 By the Treaty of Constantinople (1590), the Safavids were forced to cede the city to the Turks.
 In 1602/3, Nahavand's citizens revolted against the Ottoman occupiers.
 Coinciding with the Celali revolts in Anatolia, the Safavids recaptured Nahavand and expelled the Ottomans from the city, thus restoring Iranian control.
 The Safavid governor of Hamadan, Hasan Khan Ustajlu, subsequently destroyed the Ottoman fort.
 In the wake of the collapse of the Safavids in 1722, the Turks captured Nahavand once more.
 In 1730, they were ousted by Nader-Qoli Beg (later known as Nader Shah; 1736–1747).
 Nader's death in 1747 led to instability.
 Over the next few years, Nahavand was exploited by local Bakhtiari chiefs.
 In c.
 1752, Karim Khan Zand defeated the Bakhtiari chieftain Ali Mardan Khan Bakhtiari at Nahavand.

 Demographics

 Languages

 The local language of the city is the Nahavandi sub-dialect of the northern dialect of the Luri language.
 This dialect is one of the closest dialects to the Middle Persian language, and is occasionally considered a distinct language.

+Southern Kurdish is also spoken in Nahavand.